 5. After steaming, pan-fry till crisp again.

 After browning the bottoms of the gyoza, let it steam to cook the filling and skin.
-The big plus for Vegetable Gyoza is that unlike the traditional pork filling, we do not have to worry about under-cooking the meat.
+The big plus for vegetable gyoza is that unlike the traditional pork filling, we do not have to worry about undercooking the meat.

-How to Store Gyoza (Meal Prep)
+How to Freeze and Store Gyoza (Meal Prep)

 Now that you’re equipped with some tips and techniques, I hope you enjoy making Vegetable Gyoza.
 It’s such a fun activity that you want to get your family members or your partner involved!